 e) data kept in a form which permits your identification for no longer than it is necessary for the purposes for which the data have been collected and processed in the first time;

-f) data collected and processed in a manner that ensures their appropriate security, including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage.
-To achieve that we utilise reasonable and appropriate technical and organisational measures.
+f) data collected and processed in a manner that ensures their appropriate security, including protection against unauthorized or unlawful processing and against accidental loss, destruction or damage.
+To achieve that we utilize reasonable and appropriate technical and organisational measures.

 4. Lawfulness of data processing

 We strive to comply with all laws and regulations related to the collection and processing of personal data.
 To do so, we apply one or more of the following: